-- 17. Practical measures that address the immediate causes of child undernutrition include an essential package of health, hygiene and nutrition education and promotion, which emphasizes exclusive breastfeeding, complementary feeding and treatment with oral rehydration therapy.
-The package also contains key commodity-linked interventions including micronutrient supplementation, household water treatment, hand-washing with soap, parasite control measures particularly deworming and situation-specific household food security interventions. - 18.
-The partnership approach of ECHUI aims to forge strong alliances among national governments, international agencies, the private sector and other sectors of civil society, including technical, educational, charitable and community-oriented including faith-based organizations.
+17. An essential package of interventions.
+Practical measures that address the immediate causes of child undernutrition include an "essential package" of health, hygiene and nutrition education and promotion, which emphasizes exclusive breastfeeding, complementary feeding and treatment with oral rehydration therapy.
+The package also contains key commodity-linked interventions including micronutrient supplementation, household water treatment, hand-washing with soap, parasite control measures - particularly deworming - and situation-specific household food security interventions.

+- 18. Partnership approach.
+ECHUI aims to forge strong alliances among national governments, international agencies, the private sector and other sectors of civil society, including technical, educational, charitable and community-oriented including faith-based organizations.
 It seeks to strengthen linkages across disciplines, institutions, sectors and countries, building solidarity, exchanging experience and mobilizing resources for the ultimate goal of ending child hunger and undernutrition.
 The roles of WFP and UNICEF in this process will be as catalysts to increase synergies within the alliance of collaborators and partners. - 19.
-The operational approach of ECHUI is to strengthen national capacity for integrating and scaling-up delivery of an essential package of anti-hunger interventions to the most vulnerable children and families through the most direct delivery channels, including community organizations; to adapt delivery and financing strategies to different settings; and to support and facilitate large-scale coordination and logistics operations to address the countries and districts with the highest burdens of child hunger and undernutrition.
+Operational approach.
+ECHUI aims to strengthen national capacity for integrating and scaling-up delivery of an essential package of anti-hunger interventions to the most vulnerable children and families through the most direct delivery channels, including community organizations; to adapt delivery and financing strategies to different settings; and to support and facilitate large-scale coordination and logistics operations to address the countries and districts with the highest burdens of child hunger and undernutrition.
 Efforts will be made at the household, community, national, regional and international levels. - 20.
-The advocacy approach of ECHUI is to adopt an integrated policy and programme approach to hunger reduction; to conduct a global campaign to increase understanding of the problem and awareness of available solutions; and to harmonize advocacy and communications with complementary initiatives and programmes.
+Advocacy approach.
+ECHUI will adopt an integrated policy and programme approach to hunger reduction; to conduct a global campaign to increase understanding of the problem and awareness of available solutions; and to harmonize advocacy and communications with complementary initiatives and programmes.
 SCN will provide technical support and policy guidance on the initiative, given its mandate to promote cooperation among the United Nations system and other partners in efforts to eliminate undernutrition in this generation. - 21.
-A first approximation of total, global incremental direct costs estimates an annual US\$7.9 billion, based on approximately 100 million households requiring targeted interventions.
-The average cost for an essential package of health, hygiene and nutrition interventions is estimated at US\$79 per household.
-Financing gaps are estimated for a subset of countries with underweight prevalence greater than 10 percent.
-This corresponds to approximately 85 percent of undernourished children globally.
-For the poorest countries with gross national incomes (GNIs) of US\$600 or less, the estimated annual incremental cost is approximately US\$3 billion.
-The immediate global resource gap is estimated at approximately US\$1 billion; this is the difference between what countries have the capacity to spend on undernutrition interventions, and what they can resource themselves.
-The global resource gap is expected to increase to US\$2 billion annually as countries' capacity to implement programmes increases over the next several years; it should then decrease with the phasing in of more sustainable programme and finance approaches.
+Costing the "essential package".
+The average cost for an essential package of health, hygiene and nutrition interventions is initially estimated at US\$79 per household.
+Total global incremental direct costs are broadly estimated at an annual US\$7.9 billion, based on 100 million households requiring targeted interventions.
+For countries with underweight prevalence greater than 10 percent, the immediate resource gap is estimated at approximately US\$1 billion, corresponding to 85 million households.
+This gap is the difference between what countries have the capacity to spend on undernutrition interventions, and what they can currently resource themselves.
+The resource gap is expected to rise to US\$2 billion annually as countries' capacity to expand programme coverage increases over the next several years.
+Costs would then decrease as interventions become more comprehensive and effective, matched by more effective investments at the family and community levels.